Unsere Website ist für die Nutzung von Cookies optimiert. Wenn Sie mit der Verwendung von Cookies einverstanden sind, klicken Sie bitte

 Additional step in welding.
 The first, rippled weld, typical for aluminium, is covered with a second smoother weld.
 This not only improves looks but also lowers the risk of notches in this spot, which makes the frames more durable.

-The Super Prestige will prove this preferably off-road.
+11 gears can be sufficient.
+This shifting system will prove this preferably off-road.
 Here its rider can experience the advantages of the single-chainring drivetrain: Intuitive operation free from any mis-shifts, a weight saving of 300 grams compared to 2x drivetrains and a large range of gears with the right one for any kind of situation.

 Cross bike with touring set (mudguards, pannier rack, lights)